Hunan Province in China: Travel to the Valley of the Dong villages

 Day 9: FENGHUANG – RED STONE FOREST "HONGSHILIN" – ZHANGJIAJIE – WULINGYUAN

-After breakfast you leave Feng Huang and travel first along the freeway to Jishou.
+You leave Feng Huang and travel first along the freeway to Jishou.
 From there the journey continues on along the country road through tobacco and rice fields in a north-easterly direction to the “Red Stone Forest” (Hongshilin) near to Guzhang.